Updated: Mar 18

-Before we jump in to finding the answer for the above question, let’s try to understand what the “Decision tree” algorithm is.
+Before we jump into finding the answer to the above question, let’s try to understand what the “Decision tree” algorithm is.

 So, what is a Decision tree?

-If we strip down to the basics, decision tree algorithms are nothing but a series of if-else statements that can be used to predict a result based on data set.
-This flowchart-like structure helps us in decision making.
+If we strip down to the basics, decision tree algorithms are nothing but a series of if-else statements that can be used to predict a result based on the data set.
+This flowchart-like structure helps us in decision-making.